 Giangi's Kitchen provides nutritional information, but these figures should be considered estimates, as a registered dietician does not calculate them.

-- Course: Beef, Veal & Lamb, Dinners
+- Course: Classics, Beef, Veal & Lamb, Dinners

 - Cuisine: French